 The problem with drinking water at schools

-In Indonesia, only 21 percent of schools provide safe drinking water to their schools .
+In Indonesia, only 21 percent of schools provide safe drinking water to their students .
 As a result, many school children buy expensive, often sugary drinks, drink contaminated water, or suffer from dehydration.
 This leads to a myriad of health problems such as diarrhea, stunting, & wasting, all of which have a negative impact on a child’s development.

 : United Nations Children’s Fund (2020).
 The State of Children in Indonesia – Trends, Opportunities and Challenges for Realizing Children’s Rights.
 Jakarta: UNICEF Indonesia.